-A non-AP STA that receives an HE MU PPDU, HE SU PPDU or HE ER SU PPDU with an A-MPDU that contains MPDUs that solicits acknowledgment and includes a Trigger frame or a frame with TRS Control subfield shall respond with an HE TB PPDU as follows:
+A non-AP STA that receives an HE MU PPDU, HE SU PPDU or HE ER SU PPDU with an A-MPDU that contains (#16270) one or more MPDUs that solicits acknowledgment and includes a Trigger frame or a frame with TRS Control subfield shall respond with an HE TB PPDU as follows:

 If the A-MPDU includes only one MPDU, and the MPDU is an EOF-MPDU that is either a QoS Data frame or QoS Null frame with the Ack Policy field equal to HTP Ack or a Management frame solicits acknowledgment, then the STA shall respond with an Ack frame.

-If the HE STA supports ack-enabled aggregation by setting the Ack-Enabled Aggregation Support subfield in the HE MAC Capabilities Information field to 1, and if the A-MPDU includes more than one MPDU, only one of which solicits acknowledgment(#17029) and the MPDU that solicits acknowledgment(#17029) is an EOF MPDU that is a QoS Data frame or a QoS Null frame with Ack Policy subfield equal to Normal Ack, or a Management frame that solicits acknowledgment(#17029), then the HE STA shall respond with an Ack frame.
+If the HE STA supports ack-enabled aggregation by setting the Ack-Enabled Aggregation Support subfield in the HE MAC Capabilities Information field to 1, and if the A-MPDU includes more than one MPDU, only one of which solicits acknowledgment(#17029) and the MPDU that solicits acknowledgment(#17029) is an EOF MPDU that is a QoS Data frame or a QoS Null frame with Ack Policy subfield equal to (#16661)HTP Ack, or a Management frame that solicits acknowledgment(#17029), then the HE STA shall respond with an Ack frame.

 If the A-MPDU does not include an EOF-MPDU but does include one or more non-EOF-MPDUs that are QoS Data frames belonging to the same block ack agreement and with the Ack Policy field equal to HTP Ack for at least one MPDU, then the STA shall respond with a Compressed BlockAck frame as defined in 27.4.2 (Acknowledgment context in a Multi-STA BlockAck frame) if the recipient has indicated the all ack support by setting the All Ack Support subfield in the HE MAC Capabilities Information field to 1.

-If the HE STA supports ack-enabled aggregation by setting the Ack-Enabled Aggregation Support subfield in the HE MAC Capabilities Information field to 1, and if the A-MPDU includes a Management frame that solicits an acknowledgment(#17029), and one or more QoS Data frames with the Ack Policy field equal to Normal Ack, or Implicit Block Ack Request, then the STA shall respond with a Multi-STA BlockAck frame as defined in 27.4.2 (Acknowledgment context in a Multi-STA BlockAck frame).
+If the HE STA supports ack-enabled aggregation by setting the Ack-Enabled Aggregation Support subfield in the HE MAC Capabilities Information field to 1, and if the A-MPDU includes a Management frame that solicits an acknowledgment(#17029), and one or more QoS Data frames with the Ack Policy field equal to (#16662)HTP Ack, or Implicit Block Ack Request, then the STA shall respond with a Multi-STA BlockAck frame as defined in 27.4.2 (Acknowledgment context in a Multi-STA BlockAck frame).

 If the HE STA supports multi-TID aggregation and if the A-MPDU includes two or more QoS Data frames belonging to more than one block ack agreement and with the Ack Policy field equal to HTP Ack, then the STA shall respond with a Multi-STA BlockAck frame.

-Responding to an HE TB PPDU with a DL SU PPDU
+Responding to an HE TB PPDU with a (#16402)SU PPDU

 A non-AP STA that sends an HE TB PPDU as a response to a Basic Trigger frame shall set the Ack Policy field of the QoS Data frames or QoS Null frames to Normal Ack/Implicit Block Ack Request (see 10.3.2.10.3 (Acknowledgment procedure for an UL MU transmission) for an example of this sequence).

-If the HE TB PPDU carries MPDUs only from one STA and if the HE AP intends to send the response in a DL SU PPDU format, then the HE AP shall respond using a DL SU PPDU as follows:
+If the HE TB PPDU carries MPDUs only from one STA and if the HE AP intends to send the response in a (#16402)SU PPDU format, then the HE AP shall respond using a (#16402)SU PPDU as follows: